against THE MOUNTaIN

 Commercial aspiration would transform the mountain top into a shopping mall

 The MWCC wants on top of the mountain a cafe, an artisan lounge bar, a prisimed rooftop, a restaurant, an amphitheatre and a community event space; and along with all that must come 35 new toilets, a parenting room, CCTV, wifi, security, locker rooms, a grand piano... etc etc etc. For property developers and their building industry allies, a site cannot have too many facilities.
 The MWCC considers its facilities beneficial.
-They are “good”—far superior to what is there now—and they will make money, but are they good in and of themselves?
+They are “good”, but are they good in and of themselves?
 They would provide a form of amenity, that is, be pleasant; but only at the expense of the existing amenity—only at the destruction of something which is far more precious because it is so much rarer: the natural amenity of the mountain.

 PLASTIC BOARDWALKS, DISMANTLED LOOKOUTS